matvign/batchrenamer/docs/documentation.md

 * better display for renames/conflicts
 * cascade on cycle conflicts
 * collapse adjacent dots, remove spaces and strip dots on right side of extension
-* implement sequence: add a sequence to a file
+* implement sequence: add a number sequence to a file
 * add tests
 * bug fixes/code cleanup